-At December 31, 2019 and 2018 the counterparty credit risk exposure in operations with derivative financial instruments is solely with financial institutions.
+At December 31, 2020 and 2019 the counterparty credit risk exposure in operations with derivative financial instruments is solely with financial institutions.

-December 2019 December 2018 Exposure \$ 42 71
+De cember 2020 December 2019 Exposure \$ 83 42

 (b) Market risk-

 The purpose of the market risk management function is to identify, measure, monitor and control risks arising from interest rates, exchange rate, stock market prices and index fluctuations and other risk factors that are present in the money, foreign exchange currencies, capitals and derivative instruments markets, in which the Brokerage Firm maintains business positions for its own account.